-The Infrastructure Strategy (IS) and Financial Strategy (FS) feed into the Long Term Plan as foundation documents.
+The Infrastructure Strategy (IS) and Financial Strategy (FS) underpin the Long Term Plan.
 Planning for the activities included in the IS is covered within the relevant Activity Management Plan, as well as being informed by other documents such as the Growth Management Strategy and other strategies and legislation as shown in Figure Three.